pcsukumar/pands-problem-sheet/README.md

 This program asks the user to input any positive integer.
 If it is even, divide it by 2; if it is odd, multiply it by 3 and add 1.
 Program ends when the current value is 1.

 An array named 'result' is created with input number as first element.
 Checks input number is odd or even using modulus operator.
 A while loop runs untile the value reaches 1.
-Result from each iteration adds to the 'result' array and finally print the array without brackets in a single line.
+Result from each iteration appends to the 'result' array and finally print the array without brackets in a single line.

 ### Week 5 - Week day
 This program checks whether today is a weekday or not and print a message accordingly.